 Get Involved Overseas projects Overseas projects Welcome to our overseas projects page!
-Each year, the Central Council of The Victoria League selects an overseas educational project to financially sponsor.
+The Central Council of The Victoria League selects an overseas educational project to financially sponsor every two years (within our resources).
 These projects are then administered by partner organisations, who must be registered charities in the UK.
 Please have a look below to see our current (and some of our past) educational endeavors abroad!
 Donations to The Victoria League can be made here.
 These donations go into a general donation fund, from which we allocate funds as needed for our overseas projects.
-Any donations received in excess of our overseas project pledge for any given year will be kept for charitable purposes at the discretion of our central council.
+Any donations received in excess of our overseas project pledge for any given year will be kept for charitable purposes at the discretion of our Central Council.
 2019 Project This year we have again partnered with, A Partner in Education (APIE).
 APIE is a small UK-registered charity operating in Rwanda.
-The core of its project is Umubano School in Kigali, which has already been ranked in the top three schools in the city despite only being opened in 2013.
+The core of its project is Umubano Academy (UA) in Kigali, which has already been ranked in the top three schools in the city despite only being opened in 2013.
 The word umubano is Kinyarwanda for co-operation, and UA embodies this spirit of working together on a local, national and international scale.
 Their work at the school focuses not only on educational excellence but also on well-being in a post-conflict community.
 This plays a significant role in what success looks like.
 Rather than sending in foreign experts, APIE facilitates the professional development of Rwandan teachers to support the Rwandan Government's Vision 2020 objectives and the UN Sustainable Development Goal 4.
 These aims hope to transform the country into a middle-income, knowledge-based society against the social backdrop of moving forward from the 1994 Genocide.
 The Victoria League supported the equipping of a science lab at this school in 2018 – see below for details.
 This year, we are helping to fund a Community Literacy Engagement programme.
 Our donations will go specifically to purchase the books required for this project.
 Previous years' projects APIE: Science Laboratory in Rwanda (2018) APIE asked The Victoria League to provide funding for a fixed secondary-level science laboratory at Umubano School.
 Having such a facility is required for school accreditation, and it should greatly enhance educational opportunities to further career goals and promote gender balance amongst work forces in STEM (Science, Technology, Engineering and Mathematics) occupations.
 After meeting with representatives from APIE, The Victoria League pledged £4,000 to fully equip the science laboratory at Umubano.
 To view APIE's Annual Report and Accounts for 2017, please see here.
 To view APIE's report for The Victoria League on 2018's project, please see here.
 Red Project Borneo (2017 & 2018) Rural Education Development (RED) Project Borneo is an initiative under the Imperial College Union (Charity Number: 1151241) that aims to promote sustainable development amongst impoverished, marginalised, and rural communities in the Malaysian state of Sabah, on the three-country island of Borneo.
 The primary means for accomplishing this objective is to construct education centres that provide village pre-school and kindergarten teachers with the infrastructure required to operate their schools.
 After completing a feasibility study in 2015 alongside partnering with a local charity to help foster project sustainability, RED sent fourteen students in 2016 to construct an education centre over a six-week period in the summer.
 The project was a great success, and The Victoria League contributed £3,500 to build a second educational facility in Kampung Palipikan, Borneo, (2017).
 This centre was equipped with solar panels for generating electricity, as well as a rainwater-harvesting system for not only the pupils, but other villagers as well.
 Pictures and a full project report can be found at the link below.
 Our Trustees agreed to provide another £1,000 to RED in 2018 for a facility in Tudangan, Borneo.
 For additional information, please see www.redprojectborneo.com or contact us.